Schedule: PRN Weekends

 ABOUT THE COMPANY

 American GI Forum - National Veterans Outreach Program is a nonprofit organization.
 Our mission is to establish and maintain a comprehensive community service agency with a diversified funding source serving the needs of Veterans, their families, and other individuals of the community who are in need.
-Our goal is to establish innovative programs of service for contemporary needs, through an expansion and growth policy that will seek complimentary services that will generate self-sustaining mechanisms for the organization.
+Our goal is to establish innovative programs of service for the contemporary needs, through an expansion and growth policy that will seek complimentary services that will generate self-sustaining mechanisms for the organization.

 SUMMARY